BigSoftVideo/AVA360VR/README.md

 # AVA360VR beta testing

-Private repo for beta testers of AVA360VR
+Help pages for beta testers of AVA360VR

 ## How to download and setup a build of AVA360VR

-It is quite easy to download a release build as a ZIP file, unzip it on your computer and run it on WINDOWS 10.
+- How do I download and setup AVA360VR for the first time?

 ## Bug reports

-How to enter a bug report issue
+- How do I enter a bug report?

 ## Feature requests

-How to enter a feature request or enhancement to a tool issue
+- How do I enter a feature request or enhancement?

 ## Using SLACK to communicate directly with the developers

-We are using a workspace on Slack to share thoughts and fix issues interactively
+- How do I contact the developers more directly?

+## Demo project and active help

+- How do I try the demo project and how do I access help in VR?